Tight Robot Packing in the Real World: A Complete Manipulation Pipeline with Robust Primitives: Evaluation

-Overall, the time for the experiments show a trend of increasing with the increasing complexity of the pipeline.
+Overall, the time for the experiments shows a trend of increasing with the increasing complexity of the pipeline.
 The trade-off of accuracy versus time persists.
-On average, \textbf{V1} ran for $945$s while \textbf{V5} ran for $323$s.
+On average, \textbf{V1} ran for $945$s per bin while \textbf{V5} ran for $323$s.